BlockScience/subspace/README.md

 |  [Workflows](notebooks/workflows)  |  A set of notebooks that showcase the parameter selection under uncertainty (PSuU) workflows.  |

-For a complete overview of the parameter selection research phase, please see the [Subspace Subspace Parameter Selection Report](resources/subspace-parameter-selection-report.md).
+For a complete overview of the parameter selection research phase, please see the [Subspace Parameter Selection Report](resources/subspace-parameter-selection-report.md).

 ## Advanced Usage